saint-angels/saint-angels.github.io/_essays/on_the_road.md

 Saw a charming place which was selling Turkish style baked potatoes.
 At 12am customers receiving steaming hot, belly open potatoe full of stuff seemed magical, how did I convice myself to not buy one?
 ## Day 7.
 12.03.2022
+I've been relying on Starbucks for a workplace a lot, which feels like a crutch in the land of million local coffee caves.